koaninc/project-leadership/README.md

-project leader at Koan, along with some helpful hints to get things off on the right foot.
+This document outlines what that means to be a Project leader at Koan, along with some helpful hints to get things off on the right foot.
 There's also a rubric aligned to each phase of the project to help quantify otherwise-qualitative expectations and measure progress.

 [Project Rubric](project-rubric.md)